-The push to limit fossil-fuel pollution inched forward in June 2015 as envoys from more than 190 countries began considering a draft agreement that they aim to seal at a UN meeting in Paris in December.
+The push to limit fossil-fuel pollution inched forward in July as envoys from more than 190 countries began considering a new draft agreement that they aim to seal at a UN meeting in Paris in December.
 The Kyoto Protocol, signed in 1997, governs just 15 percent of global greenhouse-gas emissions because the U.S. never ratified the deal and it didn’t include China and India, now the biggest and third-biggest polluters.
 While new targets probably won’t be legally binding in the same way as Kyoto, countries are coming forward with commitments to be enshrined in the pact and implemented starting in 2020.
 The U.S. submitted its pledge in March and China followed in June.
 The European Union, Mexico and Canada also have made formal submissions, while Brazil and India have yet to do so.
 Companies and homeowners, meanwhile, are installing solar panels, using more energy-efficient lighting and measuring and reducing their emissions.
 These proactive investments — plus rising consumer awareness and political pressure — provide momentum for a global deal.
 The U.S. decision to regulate power plant emissions demonstrates its intent, and activists are watching whether the U.S. will approve the Keystone XL pipeline.
 China’s expansion of coal-fired power stations and progress toward ambitious renewable energy goals will show how it aims to balance economic growth and the environment.